 Controlling seasickness with medications

-The 2 main medications that I have used over the last couple of years are Travel calm and Kwells.
+The 2 main medications that I have used to beat seasickness when boating and fishing over the last couple of years are Travel calm and Kwells.
 Both of these can be purchased at your local chemist for around $10 a packet.
 Surprisingly I have had very different results with both these products.

 Kwells for motion sickness when fishing and boating